 - Don’t let the seeds get too burnt, or your paste will have an unpleasant bitter taste.
 Use a wooden spatula to stir the seeds into the pan.

 - Use a solid, strong mortar and pestle to pound away the ingredients.
 It’s an arm workout to make curry paste the traditional way.
-Make sure you don’t use clay, marble, wooden or decorative mortar and pestle for this job.
+Be sure not to use clay, marble, wooden, or decorative mortar and pestle for pounding the curry paste.
+They are not strong enough and could break.

 - Best not to pound more than three ingredients at a time as it gets tiresome to pound in large quantities.
 Also, you may have big chunks of uncrushed ingredients if adding too many items.